Latvia–Mexico relations: High-level visits

-Agreements
+Bilateral agreements

-Both nations have signed several bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Bilateral Political Consultations in Matters of Common Interest (2000); Agreement on the suppression of visas for diplomatic and official passport carriers (2002); Agreement of Cooperation in the areas of Education, Culture and Sports (2006); and an Agreement to Avoid Double Taxation and Prevent Tax Evasion on Income Tax and its Protocol (2012).
+Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Bilateral Political Consultations in Matters of Common Interest (2000); Agreement on the suppression of visas for diplomatic and official passport carriers (2002); Agreement of Cooperation in the areas of Education, Culture and Sports (2005); and an Agreement to Avoid Double Taxation and Prevent Tax Evasion on Income Tax and its Protocol (2012).

 Trade

-In 2019, trade between both nations totaled US$55 million.
-Latvia's main exports to Mexico include: battery waste, mineral oils, vodka and electronic equipment.
-Mexico's main exports to Latvia include: tequila, orange juice, machines to make rope, and malt beer.
-Mexican multinational company Cemex operates in Latvia.
+In 2023, trade between both nations totaled US$181 million.
+Latvia's main exports to Mexico include: telephones and mobile phones, electrical equipment, peat, alcohol, fiberglass, chemical based products, motor vehicles for special uses, wires and ropes, and plastic articles.
+Mexico's main exports to Latvia include: lead minerals and their concentrates, fiberglass, alcohol (beer), pepper, fruits and nuts, and coffee.
+Latvian company Zabbix operates in Mexico.

 Diplomatic missions

+Neither country has a resident ambassador.